-It is possible to register a service broker with multiple Cloud Foundry instances.
-It may be necessary for the broker to know which Cloud Foundry instance is making a given request.
-For example, when using Dashboard Single Sign-On, the broker is expected to interact with the authorization and token endpoints for a given Cloud Foundry instance.
+It may be necessary for the broker to know which CF instance is making a given request.
+For example, when using Dashboard Single Sign-On, the broker is expected to interact with the authorization and token endpoints for a given CF instance.

-There are two strategies that can be used to discover which Cloud Foundry instance is making a given request.
+There are two strategies that can be used to discover which CF instance is making a given request.

-The broker can use unique credentials and/or a unique url for each Cloud Foundry instance.
-When registering the broker, different Cloud Foundry instances can be configured to use different base urls that include a unique id.
+The broker can use unique credentials, a unique URL, or both for each CF instance.
+When registering the broker, you can configure different CF instances to use different base URLs that include a unique ID.
 For example:

-- On Cloud Foundry instance 1, the service broker is registered with the url
+On CF instance 1, the service broker is registered with the URL

-- On Cloud Foundry instance 2, the service broker is registered with the url
+On CF instance 2, the service broker is registered with the URL

-All calls to the broker from Cloud Foundry include an
+All calls to the broker from CF include an

 X-Api-Info-Location header containing the

-/v2/info endpoint will return further information, including the location of that Cloud Foundry instance’s UAA.
+/v2/info endpoint returns further information, including the location of that CF instance’s UAA.